wulongict/SpectralArchive/README.md

 ![example workflow](https://github.com/wulongict/SpectralArchive/actions/workflows/docker-publish-ubuntu-2204.yml/badge.svg)

 > **announcement:**
-> Our server is under maintainance since June 19.
+> Our server (omics.ust.hk) is under maintainance since June 19.
 It will be back online by June 21.
+> Please use the [following link]（ec2-3-27-148-30.ap-southeast-2.compute.amazonaws.com:8709） to test the web interface.
 > June 20, 2023